a5ehren/vscode-clang-format/README.md

 ## Installing Clang-Format

+On Linux, install `clang-format` from your distro's package manager.

-On Linux, one can simply run `sudo apt install clang-format`.
+On MacOS, the simplest way is to use [Homebrew](https://brew.sh/) and run `brew install clang-format`.

 On Windows, the simplest way is to install LLVM to the default path either using the [installer](https://llvm.org/) or by simply running `winget install -e --id LLVM.LLVM` using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/).

-LLVM contains the clang-format binary, the resulting pat for the `clang-format.executable` then becomes:
+LLVM contains the clang-format binary, the resulting path for the `clang-format.executable` then becomes:
 ```json
 {
     "clang-format.executable": "c:\\Program Files\\LLVM\\bin\\clang-format.exe"